Wondering how to break a sugar addiction?

 People that are depressed have low levels of the hormone serotonin.
 90% of serotonin is produced in your gut.
 If you have poor gut health due to eating too much sugar, you’ll run into issues with important gut functions like serotonin production in addition to digestion and immune cell formation.
 Also fluctuating blood sugar, especially when your blood sugar crashes, can trigger anxiety attacks.

-How to Stop a Sugar Addiction
+How to Break a Sugar Addiction

 Okay now that I’ve probably scared the crap out of you, let’s move to the solution.